shreya-anch/Fullstack_assignment/README.md

 # 1. Introduction
 In this document you will find an assignment for the Full Stack Developer position at [anch.AI](https://anch.ai/).
 # 2. Goal
-At the end of the assignment, you should create a table containing the necessary information and executed in a design style in accordance with the mockup.
-You willl be creating a webpage and visualising data stored in the [Azure](https://azure.microsoft.com/) database.
+At the end of the assignment you will be creating minimum 2 webpages where in:-

+1. You should create a table containing the necessary information and executed in a design style in accordance with the mockup(atached).
+You will be creating a webpage and visualising data stored in the [Azure](https://azure.microsoft.com/) database.
+2. On the second webpage, you are free to show us your visualization skills.
+We expect you to do some nice plots(spider, donut).
+We also expect the visulization to be interactive with filters.
 # 3. Assignment
-Create a webpage utilizing [Angular](https://angular.io/) framework.
+Create minimum 2 webpage utilizing [Angular](https://angular.io/) framework.

 1. Get access to the Azure database and extract the information that should be shown in the table:
 - First name